PhilippMundhenk/philippmundhenk.github.io/_posts/2020-10-22-dyson-stand.md

 ## Conclusion

 Overall, I am very happy with this stand.
 The vacuum cleaner finally has a dedicated place, where it can be charged and stored, together with all accessories.
-It is certianly not the most pretty setup, but at a cost of 0,00€ and half a day of effort in building, it fulfills the requirements perfectly.
+It is certainly not the most pretty setup, but at a cost of 0,00€ and half a day of effort in building, it fulfills the requirements perfectly.